numba/scipy_proceedings/papers/siu_kwan_lam/main.md

 ```

-Corresponding formal inference rule representation of the rewrite rule:
+The corresponding formal inference rule representation of the rewrite rule is:
 $$
 \frac{
 \begin{array}{c}